Curbside Classic Writer’s Guide

 Non-CC posts have their own headline lead-in: CC Outtake, Automotive History, CC Capsule, COAL, etc…

 Categories: Go to “Categories” on the right sidebar, and check the one(s) that apply, but only the one (or two), not just any you think might vaguely apply.
 The fewer the better, preferably just one.
-In the case of a CC, that would be “Curbside Classics” and “Curbside Classics American Brands “, or other categories as are appropriate to your post.
+In the case of a CC, that would be “Curbside Classics” and “Curbside Classics American Brands “.

 Tags: They can be helpful to an internal search/organization, but in reality we don’t use them.
 Our search by Google does an excellent job of finding posts.
 So generally it’s left blank.

 A straight copy from a Word doc. or such usually is just fine.
-But if it’s from something like an e-mail body, or some other sources, it may look weird.
+But if it’s from something like an e-mail body, or some other sources, it may look weird when viewed in Preview (as it will look when published).
 If there are unusual breaks, try to delete them.
 If it’s still looks odd, you might have to go into the Text Editor, and look for spurious html code at the head of each paragraph and delete it.
 One can switch back and forth between the Visual and Text editors.

 Insert Read More tag: You’re going to add a hard “page break”, the Insert Read More Tag after the opening paragraph by placing your cursor at the end of the first paragraph and clicking the appropriate icon on the menu bar just above the text (below headline).
 After the hard break, I recommend inserting an extra blank line before you add more text or pictures.